-The Authority's proposed Fiscal Year 2017 annual budget, comprised of the operating budget, capital budget, and reimbursable projects budget was submitted to the Board on December 3, 2015 (the "Proposed Fiscal Year 2017 Budget").
+The Authority's Fiscal Year 2017 annual budget, totaling approximately \$2.8 billion, was approved by the Board on March 24, 2016 (the "Approved Fiscal Year 2017 Budget").

-Operating Budget.
-On March 24, 2016, the Board approved the proposed Fiscal Year 2017 operating budget and the operating portion of the reimbursable projects budget (the "Approved Fiscal Year 2017 Operating Budget").
-The net operating portion of the Authority's overall budget is \$1.77 billion, which provides for the personnel, supplies, fuel and propulsion power, and services needed to operate Metrobus, Metrorail, and MetroAccess.
+The net operating portion of the Authority's overall budget is \$1.75 billion, which provides for the personnel, supplies, fuel and propulsion power, and services needed to operate Metrobus, Metrorail, and MetroAccess.
 Funding for the operating budget comes primarily from passenger fares and contributions from the Participating Jurisdictions.